kubernetes-sigs/apiserver-builder-alpha/docs/concepts/api_building_overview.md

 apiserver-builder can build the needed containers and yaml config to using:

-- `apiserver-boot apiserver-boot build container`: cross-compile the go binaries into a container image
+- `apiserver-boot build container`: cross-compile the go binaries into a container image
-- `apiserver-boot apiserver-boot build config`: emit yaml configuration for running the apiserver, controller-manager and etcd in a cluster
+- `apiserver-boot build config`: emit yaml configuration for running the apiserver, controller-manager and etcd in a cluster

 ![Extension apiservers](extensionserver.jpg "Extension apiservers")